trbabb/geomc/doc/style_guide.md

 Blank lines
 -----------

-It is better if blank lines are indented to the same level as surrounding code; most editors can be configured to do this automatically (or at least not delete whitespace from blank lines).
+It is more tidy if blank lines are indented to the same level as surrounding code; most editors can be configured to do this automatically (or at least not delete whitespace from blank lines).

     void foo() {
     ····index_t a = // ...